barrioskilo/MLOPS_group97/reports/README.md

 ### Week 3

 * [ ] Check how robust your model is towards data drifting
-* [ ] Setup monitoring for the system telemetry of your deployed model
+* [ok] Setup monitoring for the system telemetry of your deployed model
-* [ ] Setup monitoring for the performance of your deployed model
+* [ok] Setup monitoring for the performance of your deployed model
 * [ ] If applicable, play around with distributed data loading
 * [ ] If applicable, play around with distributed model training
 * [ ] Play around with quantization, compilation and pruning for you trained models to increase inference speed